tncma/Thuli/README.md

 - **Web**

-  The web component of the application runs off the latest version of Drupal 7!
+  The web (server) component of the application runs off the latest version of Drupal 7!

   Drupal is a good fit for this web app because it is both enough of a web framework to build on easily and has several components (either core or contributed) that add a lot of relevant features out of the box.
 Besides, it is multi-role capable, has a flexible permissions and access control system and is configuration-rich which is quite handy for the administrative component.
 It also helps that the software is open-source, highly popular and is backed by an excellent community.